sdbs-uni-p/ke_validator/README.md

 ```

 ### Change parameters
-Output formats can be passed as third argument while running the perl script<br>
+The [output_type] argument is optional.
+By default it is set to 'flag'.
+But if you want to change output formats, it can be passed as third argument while running the perl script<br>
 Available types :<br>
-flag, basic, detailed, verbose, terse<br>
+<span style="font-family: 'typewriter';">flag, basic, detailed, verbose, terse</span><br>